mariocasciaro/grunt-particles-linker/README.md

 Type: `String`
 Default value: `''`

+The root of the application.
+Script links are relative from this folder.

 #### options.publicUrlRoot
 Type: `String`
 Default value: `''`

-The root of the application.
-Script links are relative from this folder.
+When inserted into the template, the scripts will be prepended with this value